owos02/Linux-Introduction/README.md

 Install Type: Flatpak
 ```

-As Flatpak is a type of bundle which is often System unrelated you should first look for (Our example case):
+As Flatpak is a type of bundle which is often System unrelated you should first look for (our example case):

 `flatpak Easyeffect not launching on startup`

-If the information doesnt help, you should then try to look if it is a Distribution Problem and search for
+If the information doesnt help, you should then try to look if it is a Distribution Problem and search for:

 `Linux Mint Easyeffect not launching on startup`